pantonante/parsec-node/README.md

 ### RESTful API

-Publish a message to a channel you can use the RESTful API.
+To publish a message to a channel you can use the RESTful API.
 For example to publish to the "roomlight" channel you can run:
 ```sh
 curl -X POST -H "Contentype: application/json" -d '{state:"ON"}' http://localhost:8091/channel/roomlight
 ```